MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/1-introduction.md

 Imagine you're an infrastructure manager and have been asked to provision resources using Terraform.
 Once you've created your project, you plan to provision your resources with GitHub Actions.

-## Provisioning pipelines
+## Provision, Build, and Deploy pipelines

-As an Infrastructure Manager, you aim to achieve automation of both infrastructure and application build/deploy using three pipelines - Account, Infrastructure and Application:
+As an Infrastructure Manager, you aim to achieve automation of both infrastructure provisioning and application build/deploy using three pipelines - Account, Infrastructure and Application:

 1. Account – Azure subscriptions, resource groups, vnets, subnets, express route circuits…